center-for-threat-informed-defense/attack-flow/docs/introduction.rst

 ----------------

 After a flow splits into parallel attack paths, **operators** combine them back together.
-An OR operator means that only of the incoming attack paths needs to succeed in order to continue the flow, while an AND operator means that all of the incoming attack paths must succeed in order to continue.
+An OR operator means that only one of the incoming attack paths needs to succeed in order to continue the flow, while an AND operator means that all of the incoming attack paths must succeed in order to continue.
 The next example shows that the adversary has two different techniques for pivoting into a different user account.
 If